 The Bank determines whether a property qualifies as investment property.
 In making this judgment, the Bank considers whether the property generates cash flows largely independent of the other assets held by an entity.
-Owner-occupied properties generate cash flows that are attributable not only to properties but also to other assets used in the production or supply process.
+Owner-

 The Bank classifies its acquired properties (foreclosed properties) as Bank Premises, Furniture, Fixtures and Equipment if used in operations, as other acquired assets presented under Other Resources, if the Bank expects that the properties, which are other than land and building, will be recovered through sale rather than use, and as Investment Properties if the Bank intends to hold the properties, which could be land and/or building, to earn rental or for capital appreciation.